 Maintenance has existed for as long as people have owned things they consider valuable.
-If an expensive piece of machinery breaks down, nine times out of ten you’re not going to throw it away—you’re going to fix it.
-But if maintenance is such a fundamental part of the world we live in today, why is everyone sick of talking about it?
+If an expensive piece of machinery breaks down, nine times out of ten you’re not going to dispose of it – you’re going to fix it.
+Maintenance is such a fundamental part of the world we live in, but it’s not always talked about like that.

-“If you call a plant manager and tell them you want to talk about maintenance, they’re going to try to get you off the phone as fast as they can,“ explains Scott Deckers, manager of the Customer Success team at Fiix.
-“Call them and tell them you want to talk about reliability, on the other hand, and they’ll be the ones asking you how much time you have to spare.”
+“If you call a plant manager and tell them you want to talk about maintenance, they’re going to try to get you off the phone as fast as they can,“ explains Jason Afara, Solutions Engineer at Fiix.

-Maintenance has traditionally functioned as a one to one, technical relationship with equipment, where something is fixed when it breaks.
-Reliability culture, on the other hand, encompasses everything machinery interacts with: technology, culture, design, and maintenance strategy.
+Maintenance has traditionally functioned as a one-to-one technical relationship with equipment, where something is fixed when it breaks.
+Reliability on the other hand, encompasses everything machinery interacts with including technology, culture, design and strategy.

 It’s a shift that’s been taking place since the manufacturing industry began to embrace digitization.
-We’re in the midst of the fourth industrial revolution, known as Industry 4.0, which has made it possible for the Internet of Things to connect machines and use data to better plan and understand maintenance operations.
-With that change in place, the idea of reliability has become much more prevalent, shifting us from just fixing things to developing a culture of reliability.
+Collecting and monitoring machine data has become even easier with technology.
+Now we are learning to use that data to better plan and understand maintenance operations.
+With so much information available, we can see the idea of reliability become much more prevalent, shifting us from just fixing things to developing a culture of reliability.

-Once operators are performing the activities necessary to lay the groundwork for TPM, management can begin to instil a true TPM framework by setting up activities that support the eight pillars of TPM.
-Larger projects, like implementing a CMMS, formalizing a TPM mission and vision, and performing reliability audits, will help keep reliability at the forefront of everyone’s mind.
+Once operators are performing the activities necessary to lay the foundation for TPM, management can begin to advance the TPM framework by setting up activities that support the eight pillars of TPM.
+We talk about the eight pillars in this article.

 The bottom line: Reliability isn’t going anywhere

-As Industry 4.0 gains steam, so to speak, setting up a reliability-focused culture will only become easier.
-The knowledge provided by connected machines and smart data will allow facilities to move into a truly predictive maintenance mode, where reactionary “maintenance” is left in the past and planned, proactive, reliability-focused work is the norm.
+As we begin to embrace the digitization of the maintenance industry, setting up a reliability-focused culture will only become easier.
+The knowledge provided by connected machines and smart data will allow facilities to move into a truly predictive maintenance mode, where reactionary maintenance is left in the past and planned, proactive, reliability-focused work is the norm.

 Ready to start your reliability journey?
 We recommend this further reading: